mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Tutorial: Examples

+The top subplot in Figure~\ref{fig:nhanes-example} shows estimated power curves to detect individual effects in a multiple logistic regression for Dichlorophenol25, MEP, and Methylparaben.
+The Dichlorophenol25 line shows that we need around 1000 study subjects to achieve 80\% power to detect an odds-ratio of 1.73 between subjects that differ by 1 unit of this chemical, controlling for all other chemicals in a logistic regression.
+We need a sample considerately larger than 1000 to detect the interaction between MEP and Methylparaben.
+The curves for chemicals with no true effect on the outcome indicate Type I error rate as a function of the sample size.

-Figure~\ref{fig:nhanes-example} shows that the power to detect the joint effect in BWS is much higher than the power to detect individual effects in a logistic regression for small samples.
+The subplot in the bottom left of Figure~\ref{fig:nhanes-example} shows that the power to detect the joint effect in BWS is much higher than the power to detect individual effects in a logistic regression for small samples.
+There is 90\% power to detect a joint effect, which represents the effect of a weighted sum of all chemicals, at a sample size of 200.
 The weights from BWS, however, could be misleading since they erroneously show Dichlorophenol24, a compound closely related to Dichlorophenol25, having a moderate contribution to the joint effect.
-Thus, if the researchers are mainly interested in the joint effect of a chemical mixtures, they may save resources by collecting fewer observations and using an inference model such as BWS or GQC.
-However, if individual effects are of interest, a large sample is needed, and logistic regression may be preferred.
+However, this error diminishes as the sample size increases.
+Thus, if the researchers are mainly interested in the joint effect of a chemical mixtures, they may save resources by collecting fewer observations and using an inference model such as BWS or QGC.
+However, if individual effects are of interest, a large sample is needed, and logistic regression, BMA, or BKMR may be preferred.